 The MS MIX has resumed and meets each Wednesday night from 6-7:30 PM in the Armstrong Room.
 Dinner is included, as well as a short Bible study.
 All 6th-8th graders and their friends are welcome!The UNDERGROUND

 HS small group will not meet January 27, due to trip to Dave and Buster's!

 It's time to sign up for Summer Mission opportunities

 for all 5th-12th graders.
 The MS Mission Week will be June 17-21 and the HS Mission Trip is July 5-14.
-The MS Mission Week is local and the HS Mission Trip will be to Muskegon, Michigan.
+The MS Mission Week is local and the HS Mission Trip will be to Muskegon, Michigan this summer.
 Spaces for the HS Mission Trip are limited.
 A deposit of $100 is required now to hold your space.
-E-mail email@example.com
+E-mail firstname.lastname@example.org

 for more information and to sign up.

 John Tyler's book entitled Centennial:100 Years at the Point is a compilation of his Centennial Moments in History e-letters along with additional material.
 Canterbury Bookstore sales begin Sunday, January 27, with a book signing.
 You may purchase a book and have it signed by John after the 8 AM liturgy and after the Annual Parish Meeting.

 Get your copy while supplies last.